hipe/tmx/fields/doc/issues/012-normal-normalization.md

-anyway, here in contrast to the past we're going to try something a little simpler in how we implement this. (we're going to give requiredness its own "tick" but not its own "pass", more below at [#here.theme-3].)
+anyway, here in contrast to the past we're going to try something a little simpler in how we implement this. (we're going to give requiredness its own "tick" but not its own "pass", more below at [#here.theme-3].) basically, we *do* munge "requiredness" in with every other kind of meta- association.

 we dodge the question here of [#here.theme-1] what it means for a value to be present.